CJFJack/CheckFilesSync/README.md

 # CheckFilesSync
-In order to check the rsync service success or fail
+In order to check the rsync service success or fail, and send the email to the list of receviers